 The first return needs to be to the asset in the form of a maintenance reserve, personal property reserve and/or capital fund.
 The "asset" includes the real property or personal property used for the PPP's operation.
 Poorly maintained facilities, grounds and/or personal property results in dissatisfied visitors and, in the end, unsustainable PPP.
-Stewardship of assets involves addressing deferred maintenance and ensuring an adequate maintenance fund.
+Stewardship of assets involves addressing deferred maintenance and ensuring an adequate maintenance reserve and/or maintenance fund.